When was the last time we said something nice to ourselves?

-What is your internal dialogue to yourself and about yourself?
+What is our internal dialogue to ourselves and about ourselves?

-Would you talk to someone else like this?
+Would we talk to someone else like this?

 Notice your answers.
 How do they make you feel?

 Many of us berate ourselves.
 We notice the things we didn’t do - not the things we did.
-We’re quick to criticize ourselves.
+We’re quick to criticise ourselves.

 Five ways to start fostering self-love